Novartis/YADA/src/site/markdown/guide.md

 # YADA Services

 Most users coming to this page just want data, and probably want it from an existing YADA app.
-Getting data from these sources is simple, and in fact, is precisely the way data is delivered to the single-page JavaScript application using YADA under the hood.
+Getting data from these sources is simple, and in fact, is precisely the way data is delivered to the single-page Javascript application using YADA under the hood.

 ## Curl Example

 From the linux command-line, or any system call, a user can request any data simply using a known query, with standard parameters.
-For example, the following query will return the Oracle SYSDATE of the YADA server in a standard YADA JSON string.
+For example, the following query will return the Oracle® SYSDATE of the YADA server in a standard YADA JSON string.

 ```bash
 curl "http://example.com/yada.jsp?qname=YADA+default"